Akatuoro/vite-plugin-cds/README.md

 ## Usage

+Prerequisite:
+- This library has a peer dependency to [@sap/cds](https://www.npmjs.com/package/@sap/cds).

 ### Run vite apps via `cds watch`

 Install vite and the plugin as development dependencies in the root of your CAP project.